 As we enter in the Year of Brilliant Achievement-2018, on 7th of December, 2017 on the occasion of its Founder’s Day, the prestigious St Stephens College of Delhi University conferred a Citation of Merit on SGI President Daisaku Ikeda.

 The citation praised President Ikeda’s sustained efforts to “improve the quality of human life” create “a better world,” “fostered and encouraged through education”, dialogue for peace, “respect for spiritual values” and most of all “as exemplified in his own life”.
-It also recognised Sensei’s efforts to build “a partnership between St Stephens College and Soka University and promote a better understanding of India in Japan”.
+It also recognised President Ikeda’s efforts to build “a partnership between St Stephens College and Soka University and promote a better understanding of India in Japan”.

 St Stephens College is one of the oldest colleges of Delhi University which was established nearly a century ago, on 1st of Feb, 1881 by Rev Samuel Scott Allnutt from the brotherhood of Cambridge.
 Rev Allnutt established the college with a goal to provide quality higher education, at a time when the only higher education institution, Government College had closed down.